Hyperbolic Dehn filling, volume, and transcendentality: Preliminaries

-If an incomplete hyperbolic structure on $M$ in the deformation space has a coprime integer pair $(p,q)$ as its generalized Dehn filling coefficient, then its completion is in fact isometric to the $(p,q)$-Dehn filled manifold $M{(p,q)}$.
-The limit points added under the completion form the \textit{core geodesic} $\boldsymbol{\gamma}{(p,q)}$ in $M{(p,q)}$.
+If a point of $\mathcal{X}_{ana}$ corresponds to an incomplete hyperbolic structure on $M$ and has a coprime integer pair $(p,q)$ as its generalized Dehn filling coefficient, then its completion is known to be isometric to the $(p,q)$-Dehn filling $M(p,q)$.
+We term such a point the $(p,q)$-\textit{Dehn filling point} on $\mathcal{X}_{ana}$ and the set of limit points added under the completion, which is known to form a geodesic, the \textit{core geodesic} $\boldsymbol{\gamma}{(p,q)}$ of $M(p,q)$.